ipilcher/rhsummit/guide.md

 Hat OpenStack Platform, OSP 12 (which is based on the upstream OpenStack Pike release).
-In particular, we will be looking at OSP 12's implementation of containerized OpenStack and infrastructure services and how containerization affects tasks such as deployment, updates, monitoring, troubleshooting, etc.
+In particular, we will be looking at OSP 12's implementation of containerized OpenStack and infrastructure services and how containerization affects tasks such as deployment, updates, monitoring, and troubleshooting.

 This is an intermediate-to-advanced lab.
 It is not an introduction to Linux containers, OpenStack, Red Hat OpenStack Platform, or OSP director/TripleO.